Any sufficiently advanced technology is indistinguishable from magic.

 Shoo Away Your Biases

 The way to deal with this is to learn more styles, more unique skills, and more ways of approaching a problem.
-Maybe you need to invest the money and enroll in a poker training course.
+Maybe you need to invest the money and sign up to a poker training site.
 Then you can apply newly learned skills to understanding why a player might have made a play.
 You’ll be able to get into their heads, figure out what their skill set is, and then figure out how to attack it.

 Being aware of your opponents’ biases helps you make more money.
 Not just a little more.
 A lot more.
 You’ll have better estimates of your opponents’ ranges if you truly understand how they play.
 You’ll have more accurate guesses of how they will respond to your plays as well, and you’ll know which skills they underestimate in their opponents.